SEED-platform/seed/docs/source/setup_osx.rst

 * use a virtualenv (if desired)
 * `git clone git@github.com:seed-platform/seed.git`
 * create a `local_untracked.py` in the `config/settings` folder and add CACHE and DB config (example `local_untracked.py.dist`)
-* get MapQuest API key and save it as an ENV VAR or save it to your `local_untracked.py`
+* to enable geocoding, get MapQuest API key and attach it to your organization
 * `export DJANGO_SETTINGS_MODULE=config.settings.dev`
 * `pip install -r requirements/local.txt`
 * `./manage.py migrate`